ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### Restricting PPXs for Composition, Speed, and Security

-`ppxlib` explictely supports registering the restricted transformations that correspond to extenders and derivers.
+`ppxlib` explictly supports registering the restricted transformations that correspond to extenders and derivers.
 Writing those restricted PPXs has a lot of advantages:
 - Extenders and derivers won't modify your existing code, apart from the extension node.
-This is less error-prone, bugs have less critical effects, and a user can be confident that no sensible part of their code is changed.
+This is less error-prone, bugs have fewer critical effects, and a user can be confident that no sensible part of their code is changed.
 - As extenders and derivers are "context-free," in the sense that they run only with a limited part of the AST as input, they can all be run in a single pass